-Are economics students satisfied with the breadth and relevance of what they study?
+Are economics students satisfied with course breadth?

 How well is content complexity calibrated to student capability?